-Influencer marketing involves getting people with huge social media influence to create content about your product with the aim of swaying consumer affinity towards that brand.
+Influencer marketing involves getting people with huge social media influence to create content about your product with the aim of swaying consumer affinity towards your brand.
 Due to their large social following, influencers can shape conversations and engagement around a particular topic, discussion, or niche area.
-Hence, when they make a post about a product, their fan community will embrace it.
+Hence, when they make a post about a product, their fan community embraces it.

 For example, if a fashion photographer with 10,000 followers on twitter tweets about your latest Club T-Shirt you’re marketing, the likely result is that a portion of his/her 10,000 followers will be exposed to your product, and chances are, some of them will buy your product.

 Those who will be converted into customers include those who knew about the product but were skeptical about its quality, as well as an entirely new audience who will be seeing your product for the first time.

 According to a study by Linqia, 86% of marketers used influencer marketing in 2017.

 There are different types of influencers ranging from successful entrepreneurs, actors/actresses, models, social media stars, bloggers, vloggers, reality TV stars, musicians, successful sports personalities, etc.

 However, these types of influencers can be broadly categorized into two groups: Macro-influencer and Micro-influencer.

 Macro-influencers are power users and widely recognized trendsetters with a dedicated audience that has grown organically over time.
 They control a massive wave of audience reach ranging from 500,000 up to millions of followers.